Medford police have tracked down a man and woman suspected of stealing a 76-year-old woman's purse from Fred Meyer last weekend.

 Lunsford was cited on a charge of first-degree theft.

-Schram told police she would take them to where she ditched the purse at the 7-Eleven in Central Point.
-Working with her, officers located a purse in the garbage can in the front of the store, but it was not the purse snatched from Fred Meyer.
+Schram told police she would take them to where she tossed the purse at a convenience store in Central Point.
+Working with her, officers found a purse in the garbage can in the front of the store, but it was not the purse snatched from the Fred Meyer shopper.

-It was another purse that Schram had stolen from a customer shopping at Walmart on Center Drive the same day as the purse-snatching at Fred Meyer, police said.
+Instead, Schram identified it as another purse she had stolen from a customer shopping at Walmart on Center Drive the same day as the purse-snatching at Fred Meyer, police said.

-"The money was gone," said Budreau, adding that investigators suspect the pair were stealing to help provide for their heroin addiction.
+"The money was gone," said Budreau, adding that investigators suspect the pair were stealing to help pay for their heroin addiction.

-The case is still currently under investigation and police have seized the white pickup truck belonging to Lunsford in an effort to locate the other purse, which reportedly had U.S. and foreign currency inside.
+The case is under investigation, and police have seized the white pickup belonging to Lunsford in an effort to locate the other purse, which reportedly had U.S. and foreign currency inside.